Chart Color Schemes

 Kingscliff - Fingal Head displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The dwelling structure in Kingscliff - Fingal Head, as per the latest Census, consisted of 63.2% houses and 36.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Non-Metro NSW's 66.3% houses and 33.8% other dwellings.
-Home ownership in Kingscliff - Fingal Head was at 45.0%, with the rest being mortgaged (29.0%) or rented (26.0%).
-The median monthly mortgage repayment was $2,240, above Non-Metro NSW's average of $1,872.
-The median weekly rent was $483, compared to Non-Metro NSW's $400.
-Nationally, Kingscliff - Fingal Head's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Kingscliff - Fingal Head, as per the latest Census, 63.2% of dwellings were houses while 36.8% comprised semi-detached homes, apartments and other types.
+This differed slightly from Non-Metro NSW's figures of 66.3% houses and 33.8% other dwellings.
+Home ownership in Kingscliff - Fingal Head stood at 45%, with mortgaged properties accounting for 29% and rented ones making up the remaining 26%.
+The median monthly mortgage repayment in the area was $2,240, higher than Non-Metro NSW's average of $1,872.
+Weekly rent in Kingscliff - Fingal Head was recorded at $483, compared to $400 in Non-Metro NSW.
+Nationally, mortgage repayments were significantly higher at $2,240 versus the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing